ForestAdmin/agent-nodejs/docs/datasources/README.md

 Some data source may implement more collections, and associated actions and segments that you want.

-By provided options when plugin a data source, you can specify which entities should get loaded.
+By provided options when plugging a data source, you can specify which entities should get loaded.

 ```javascript
 const { createAgent } = require('@forestadmin/agent');